-Do you ever wish you had more hours in your day?
-That you are NEVER going to get through your to-do list?
+Do you ever wish you had more hours in your day because you are never going to get everything done?
+Or do you feel like you are rushing or that life is so crazy everything is a blur?

 How To Slow Down